blakeblackshear/frigate/docs/docs/configuration/index.md

   #          will fit within the available disk space of your drive or Frigate
   #          will crash.
   enabled: False
+  # Optional: Retention settings for recording
+  retain:
     # Optional: Number of days to retain recordings regardless of events (default: shown below)
     # NOTE: This should be set to 0 and retention should be defined in events section below
     #       if you only want to retain recordings of events.
-  retain_days: 0
+    days: 0
+    # Optional: Mode for retention.
+Available options are: all, motion, and active_objects
+    #   all - save all recording segments regardless of activity
+    #   motion - save all recordings segments with any detected motion
+    #   active_objects - save all recording segments with active/moving objects
+    # NOTE: this mode only applies when the days setting above is greater than 0
+    mode: all
   # Optional: Event recording settings
   events:
     # Optional: Maximum length of time to retain video during long events. (default: shown below)
     # NOTE: If an object is being tracked for longer than this amount of time, the retained recordings
-    #       will be the last x seconds of the event unless retain_days under record is > 0.
+    #       will be the last x seconds of the event unless retain->days under record is > 0.
     max_seconds: 300
     # Optional: Number of seconds before the event to include (default: shown below)
     pre_capture: 5